2025 Solar Incentives Guide for Cleveland, OH - Tax Credits & Rebates

 Blue Raven Solar

-• Industry-leading in-house financing
+- Industry-leading in-house financing

-• Competitive pricing
+- Competitive pricing

-• Excellent reputation
+- Excellent reputation

-• Doesn't offer solar batteries
+- Doesn't offer solar batteries

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
+The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although the percentage may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the claim amount.

 State & Local Solar Incentives